-While using the DSC feature, the vehicle will have firmer, quicker shifting.
-This can be used for sport driving, climbing or descending hills, staying in gear longer, downshifting for more power, or engine braking.
+While using Tap Shift, the vehicle will have firmer, quicker shifting.
+You can use this for sport driving or when climbing or descending hills, to stay in gear longer, or to downshift for more power or engine braking.

-The transmission will only allow shifting into gears appropriate for the vehicle speed and engine revolutions per minute (rpm).
-The transmission will not automatically shift to the next higher gear if the engine rpm is too high.
+The transmission will only allow you to shift into gears appropriate for the vehicle speed and engine revolutions per minute (rpm).
+The transmission will not automatically shift to the next lower gear if the engine rpm is too high, nor to the next higher gear when the maximum engine rpm is reached.

-If shifting is prevented for any reason, a DIC message will appear.
+If shifting is prevented for any reason, a SHIFT DENIED message will be displayed in the instrument cluster.
+See Transmission Messages ⇔ 147.

-When accelerating the vehicle from a stop in snowy and icy conditions, it is suggested to shift into second gear, or third gear as available.
+When accelerating the vehicle from a stop in snowy and icy conditions, it is suggested to shift into second gear.
 A higher gear allows the vehicle to gain more traction on slippery surfaces.
-See Driver Mode Control \Rightarrow 197.